Andrew A. Dahl, MD, FACS

-Irregular astigmatism is defined as arising from any corneal surface that is neither spherical nor regularly astigmatic.
+Irregular astigmatism is defined as the focus resulting from any corneal surface that is neither spherical nor regularly astigmatic.
 Irregular astigmatism cannot be corrected with glasses or soft contact lenses.

-A historical classification of astigmatism differentiates "with the rule" astigmatism from "against the rule" astigmatism.
-In with the rule astigmatism, the steepest curvature (most curved part to the cornea) lies in or close to the vertical meridian, similar to the surface of a football lying on it side.
-In against the rule astigmatism, the steepest (most curved) part of the cornea is in or close to the horizontal meridian, similar to the surface of a football standing on end.
+A historical classification of astigmatism differentiates “with the rule” astigmatism from "against the rule" astigmatism.
+In "with the rule" astigmatism the steepest curvature (most curved part of the corneal surface) lies in or close to the vertical meridian, similar to the surface of a football lying on it side.
+In “against the rule” astigmatism, the steepest (most curved) part of the cornea is in or close to the horizontal meridian, similar to the surface of a football standing on end.

 Next: What causes astigmatism?